Eastern Air Lines Flight 401: Accident

-Flight 401 departed New York on Friday, December 29, 1972, at 21:20 EST, with 163 passengers and thirteen crew members aboard.
+Flight 401 departed New York on Friday, December 29, 1972, at 21:20 EST, with 163 passengers and 13 crew members aboard.
 The flight was routine until 23:32, when the plane began its approach into Miami.
 After lowering the gear, Stockstill noticed that the landing gear indicator, a green light identifying that the nose gear is properly locked in the "down" position, had not illuminated.
 This was later discovered to be due to a burned-out light bulb.
 The landing gear could have been manually lowered nonetheless.
 The pilots cycled the landing gear, but still failed to get the confirmation light.

 Loft, who was working the radio during this leg of the flight, told the tower that they would discontinue their approach to their airport and requested to enter a holding pattern.
 The approach controller cleared the flight to climb to 2000 ft, and then hold west over the Florida Everglades.
 The cockpit crew removed the light assembly, and Repo was dispatched to the avionics bay beneath the flight deck to check via a small porthole whether the landing gear was indeed down.
 Fifty seconds after reaching their assigned altitude, Loft instructed Stockstill to put the L-1011 on autopilot.

-For the next eighty seconds, the aircraft maintained level flight.
+For the next 80 seconds, the aircraft maintained level flight.
 Then, it dropped 100 ft, and then again flew level for two more minutes, after which it began descending so gradually that it could not be perceived by the crew.
-In the next seventy seconds, the airplane lost only 250 ft, but this was enough to trigger the altitude warning C-chord chime located under Repo's workstation.
-Repo had gone below, and no indication was heard of the pilots' voices recorded on the cockpit voice recorder that they heard the chime.
-In another fifty seconds, the plane was at half its assigned altitude.
+In the next 70 seconds, the airplane lost only 250 ft, but this was enough to trigger the altitude warning C-chord chime located under Repo's workstation.
+Repo had gone below, and there was no indication on the cockpit voice recorder that the pilots had heard the chime.
+In another 50 seconds, the plane was at half its assigned altitude.

 As Stockstill started another turn, onto 180°, he noticed the discrepancy.
 The following conversation was recovered from the flight voice recorder later: